A Room with No View: Plot

 A young man tunnels out of a farmhouse in Oregon City, Oregon, escaping into the night.
 He finds an abandoned car and attempts to hot-wire it; someone inside starts the engine and runs him off the road, injuring his ankle.
 A woman, face obscured, and her male accomplice exit the car and throw the man into its trunk.

 In Seattle, two friends argue about applying for college.
 Landon Bryce (Christopher Kennedy Masterson) tells his friend Howard Gordon (Michael R. Coleman) to apply, but Gordon has been convinced by school counselor Teresa Roe (Mariangela Pino) that his progress is too mediocre to make it worthwhile.
 Bryce accosts Roe, calling her a failure.
-That night, Gordon is killed, and Bryce is kidnapped.
-Millennium Group criminal profiler Frank Black (Lance Henriksen) learns that Gordon died of a heart attack, which the coroner believes was caused by fear.
-Black visits the crime scene, and sees visions of Lucy Butler (Sarah-Jane Redmond), a woman who killed his friend and colleague Bob Bletcher (in season one's Lamentation).
+That night, Gordon is killed and Bryce is kidnapped.

+Millennium Group profiler Frank Black (Lance Henriksen) learns that Gordon died of a heart attack, which the coroner believes was caused by fear.
+Black visits the crime scene and sees visions of Lucy Butler (Sarah-Jane Redmond), the woman who killed his friend and colleague Bob Bletcher.
 Meanwhile, Bryce is bound and gagged in a remote farmhouse, then left in a room with the would-be escapee.
 The woman from earlier tells Bryce she loves him.

-Black speaks to fellow Group member Peter Watts (Terry O'Quinn) about his Butler vision.
-Watts informs Black that a Group member, Olson, has been tasked with monitoring Butler since her release.
+Black speaks to fellow Group member Peter Watts (Terry O'Quinn) about his vision of Butler.
+Watts informs Black that another Group member, Olson, has been tasked with monitoring Butler since her release.
 Watts and Black travel to Butler's last known address and find Olson's long-dead body.
 They realize Butler had been filing her own surveillance reports in Olson's name.
-Meanwhile, Bryce attempts to escape, but is subdued and later comforted by Lucy Butler.
+Meanwhile, Bryce attempts to escape, but is subdued and later comforted by Butler.
 Black interviews Roe, suspecting her involvement when she continually refers to Bryce in the past tense.
 He later discovers that in every school she has worked for, students have been kidnapped; all the victims resembled Bryce in being average students who showed signs of promise.

 Bryce learns about the tunnel from his cellmate, and the two escape again.
 Emerging from the tunnel, they are met by Butler and a dog that attacks Bryce.
 After being brought back to the farmhouse, Bryce is told to accept that he is mediocre and ordinary.
 Elsewhere, Black and Watts interview Roe again, who seems to espouse the same mindset.
-Black reveals that he knows Roe was once a promising student, and accuses her of being cowed by a fear of failure.
+Black reveals that he knows Roe was once a promising student and accuses her of being cowed by a fear of failure.
 Frightened, she reveals the location of Butler's farm.
 Police raid the farm, freeing several captive youths, including Bryce, but Butler is nowhere to be found.